Tyler-Pritchard/dev-assist/devassist-ai-backend/README.md

 ## Architecture

 ### High-Level Workflow
+### High-Level Workflow
+1. **Input**:
-1. **Input**: Users upload files or input text via the React-based frontend.
+   - Users provide input via the React-based frontend:
+     - **Text Summarization**: Enter text data directly into a designated input field.
+     - **Code Analysis**: Paste Python code into the code analysis input field.

+2. **Processing**:
-2. **Processing**: The backend, built in Python, processes the input using a GPU-accelerated AI model.
+   - The backend, built in Python and powered by FastAPI, processes the input using AI models:
+     - **Text Summarization**: The `facebook/bart-large-mnli` model generates concise summaries with optimized prompts.
+     - **Code Analysis**: The `facebook/incoder-1B` model provides actionable insights for Python code, including error detection, improvement suggestions, and adherence to best practices.

+3. **Output**:
-3. **Output**: Results are sent back to the frontend and displayed in a user-friendly format.
+   - Results are formatted and sent back to the frontend:
+     - **Text Summarization**: A clear, concise summary is displayed.
+     - **Code Analysis**: A detailed analysis report with recommendations is shown in a user-friendly format.

 ### Technology Stack
 - **Frontend**: React (interactive UI for input/output)
 - **Backend**: Python (FastAPI for API endpoints)
-- **AI Framework**: PyTorch (for AI tasks)
+- **AI Framework**: PyTorch, utilizing:
+  - `facebook/bart-large-mnli` for text summarization.
+  - `facebook/incoder-1B` for code analysis.
 - **Containerization**: Docker with NVIDIA Container Toolkit
 - **Hardware**: NVIDIA GPUs for acceleration